Skip to Content

 In this article, we explored the possible reasons for Telegram not connecting on mobile data and a few solutions to get the app working on the go.

-Hopefully, one of the fixes worked for you, and you can now resume communication with your Telegram contacts without needing Wi-Fi access.
+Hopefully, one of the solutions above has worked for you, and you can now resume communication with your Telegram contacts on the go without needing Wi-Fi access.